wing5wong/artisan-whs-static/source/_news/2019-09-05_winter-tournament-week-day-3.md

 show_in_slider: true
 date: 2019-09-04T21:08:14.272Z
 ---
-Day 3 of WTW for our teams 💚💛
+Day 3 of Winter Tournament Week for our teams 💚💛

 Phillips Electrical A1 Netball 🏐
 42-32 win - Inglewood